pwnfan/tagmark-py/README.md

   - [x] github repo url
   - [ ] not github repo url
 - [ ] automatically find a forked repo of invalid github repo, replace the old repo url with forked repo url, and add comment to explain why
-- [ ] only update after the specified number of hours has passed since the last update.
+- [x]  update github info only when user specified number of hours has passed since the last update.

 [contributing-document-url]: https://github.com/pwnfan/tagmark/blob/main/.github/CONTRIBUTING.md